-Figure 6-1 illustrates the site layout for the Plas BESS installation.
+Figure 6-1 illustrates the site layout for the Pentir BESS installation.

-Figure 6-1 - Plas Energy Storage Site Layout
+Figure 6-1 - Pentir Energy Storage Site Layout

+The Project has been designed to allow a 30m buffer between the existing Ancient Woodland and any BESS containers.
 Any planting as part of the landscaping plan will sit a minimum of 10m from any BESS container.

-There are no public footpaths or rights of way within the BESS boundary.
+There are no public footpaths or rights of way within the site boundary.